snozbot/fungus/Docs/fungus_docs/glossary.md

 ## C

 <!-- ******************************* -->
-**Csharp (C&sharp;)**:
+**Csharp (C#)**:
 A computer programming language developed by Microsoft, similar to Java.
-C&sharp; is one of the programming languages that can be used to write scripts for controlling Unity games.
+C# is one of the programming languages that can be used to write scripts for controlling Unity games.

 <!-- ******************************* -->
 **Character**: